Ogbe Tua (Ogbè Òtúrá)

 • All kinds of sins are committed.

-• He talks about gossip that he carries and brings and tragedies can be caused.
+• It talks about gossip that they carry and bring and can cause tragedies.

-• He talks about a person who is not legal with anyone, and that can cause him problems.
+• It speaks of a person who is not legal with anyone, and that can cause problems.

-• It speaks of a dispute or lawsuits over a problem of a piece of land in the field.
+• It speaks of disputes or lawsuits over a problem over land in the countryside.

 • Tragedy where blood runs between the family for loss of money.

-• A great scare happened or may happen, thanks to Olokun.
+• A big scare happened or could happen, thank Olokun.

 • Do something to the Egun.